approov/quickstart-ios-swift-alamofire/README.md

 Get the latest Approov SDK (if you are using Windows then substitute `approov` with `approov.exe` in all cases in this quickstart)
 ```
-$ approov sdk -getLibrary approov-sdk.zip
+$ approov sdk -getLibrary Approov.xcframework
-$ unzip approov-sdk.zip
+$ iOS SDK library 2.6.0(5851) written to Approov.xcframework
 ```
-In Xcode select `File` and then `Add Files to "ApproovShapes"...` and select the unzipped Approov.framework folder from the previous command:
+In Xcode select `File` and then `Add Files to "ApproovShapes"...` and select the Approov.xcframework folder from the previous command:

 ![Add Files to ApproovShapes](readme-images/add-files-to-approovshapes.png)